alienflakes/python-project-lvl1/brain_games/COMMENTARY.md

 Third game - GCD Game - puts the greatest common divisor of the pair of suggested numbers as an answer.

+Fourth one is the Progression Game.
+Find the missing number in an arithmetic progression and that would be the answer.

 All of primarely used numbers (and Calc operations) are randomly generated. number_01 has a range of 0 to 100.